-The Company confirms that it is not aware of any new information or data that materially affects the information included in the original announcements referenced in this announcement.
+The Company confirms it is not aware of any new information or data that materially affects the exploration results set out in the in the original announcements referenced in this announcement and all material assumptions and technical parameters underpinning the estimates continue to apply and have not materially changed.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original announcements.